-Reporting Miti gatio n Tim ina Mitigation Measure Pre- Construction Construction Post- Construction Operation 6 Status Status Notes AES-2a: Minimize OCS construction activity on residential and park areas outside the Caltrain ROW. x x Ongoing The OCS proposed construction schedule has been provided to the JPB.
+Reporting Miti gatio on Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes AES-2a: Minimize OCS construction activity on residential and park areas outside the Caltrain ROW. x x Ongoing The OCS proposed construction schedule has been provided to the JPB.
 OCS construction began the week of October 2, 2017.
 The D-B has used the potholing process to assist in locating conflicts in the 35% design and attempting to relocate OCS pole locations within the ROW, thereby avoiding parks and residential areas.
 AES-2b: Aesthetic treatments for OCS poles, TPFs in sensitive visual locations, and Overbridge Protection Barriers. x Ongoing The design requirements indicated in the measure have been implemented as described, and coordination with the specific jurisdictions regarding pole colors and design, TPFs, and Overbridge Protection Barriers, is ongoing.
-AES-4a: Minimize spillover light during nighttime construction. х Ongoing OCS construction began the week of October 2, 2017.
+AES-4a: Minimize spillover light during nighttime construction. x Ongoing OCS construction began the week of October 2, 2017.
 The BBI community relations lead has notified nearby residents of upcoming construction.
 During construction, lighting is faced inward, towards the railroad tracks, and any complaints will be documented and addressed by the BBI community relations lead.
 AES-4b: Minimize light spillover at TPFs. x Upcoming The design requirements indicated in the measure are being used in the design process of the TPFs.
 AQ-2a: Implement BAAQMD basic and additional construction mitigation measures to reduce construction- related dust. x x Ongoing The Dust Mitigation Plan was submitted to the JPB.
 The requirements in the Dust Mitigation Plan will be implemented throughout the construction period and documented in daily reports.

-Reporting Mitigation Timing Post-Construction Construction Construction Operation Status Notes Mitigation Measure Status AQ-2b: Implement The Equipment Emissions Control BAAQMD basic and Plan was submitted to the JPB.
-The requirements in the Equipment additional construction Χ Χ Emissions Control Plan will be mitigation measures to Ongoing implemented throughout the control constructionrelated ROG and NOX construction period and documented emissions. in daily reports.
-The Equipment Emissions Control AQ-2c: Utilize clean diesel-Plan was submitted to the JPB.
-The powered equipment during requirements in the Equipment X Emissions Control Plan will be construction to control X Ongoing construction-related ROG implemented throughout the and NOX emissions. construction period and documented in daily reports.
-Worker Environmental Awareness Training is provided to all projectrelated personnel before they work BIO-1a: Implement general Χ on the project.
-All measures as biological impact Χ Ongoing described will be implemented avoidance measures. throughout the construction period and documented in daily reports.
-Not applicable.
-Subsequent habitat BIO-1b: Implement specialassessment and avoidance of status plant species Χ X X Complete Communication Hill eliminated any avoidance and potential to affect special-status plant revegetation measures. species.
+Reporting Mitigation Timing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes AQ-2b: Implement BAAQMD basic and additional construction mitigation measures to control construction- related ROG and NOX emissions. x x Ongoing The Equipment Emissions Control Plan was submitted to the JPB.
+The requirements in the Equipment Emissions Control Plan will be implemented throughout the construction period and documented in daily reports.
+AQ-2c: Utilize clean diesel- powered equipment during construction to control construction-related ROG and NOX emissions. x x Ongoing The Equipment Emissions Control Plan was submitted to the JPB.
+The requirements in the Equipment Emissions Control Plan will be implemented throughout the construction period and documented in daily reports.
+BIO-1a: Implement general biological impact avoidance measures. x x Ongoing Worker Environmental Awareness Training is provided to all project- related personnel before they work on the project.
+All measures as described will be implemented throughout the construction period and documented in daily reports.
+It should be noted that during this reporting period, a voluntary refresher training was performed by the Qualified Biologist, in regards to environmentally sensitive areas that are delineated for avoidance along the alignment.
+These refresher trainings occur periodically as part of the regular all-hands safety meetings that are conducted by BBII staff.
+BIO-1b: Implement special- status plant species avoidance and revegetation measures. x X x Complete Not applicable.
+Subsequent habitat assessment and avoidance of Communication Hill eliminated any potential to affect special-status plant species.
 The measure is not needed.